MicrosoftEdge/WebView2Browser/README.md

 - Clone this repository
 - Open the solution in Visual Studio 2019**
+- Make the changes listed below if you're using a Windows version below Windows 10.
 - Set the target you want to build (Debug/Release, x86/x64)
 - Build the solution